tonylds1/wdd330-portfolio/README.md

 # wdd330-portfolio
-exercises and practices of Web Frontend Development II course at BYU-Idahoo
+Exercises and practices of Web Frontend Development II course at BYU-Idahoo